 Major innovations in cellular technologies arise largely from the substantial Research and Development (R&D) investments and inventions of relatively few companies, followed by widespread collaborations including many more in the process of standard setting.

 In 2002, a violent explosion from inside the basement of a ten-story building in New York City hospitalized 31 people (four critically) and caused extensive damages to the masonry structure.
 The blast dislodged portions of the basement ceiling and inside walls, collapsed the concrete stairwells and portions of the elevator shaft, and shattered glass windows five stories above ground

-Implementing a mission critical computer system has a significant impact upon a business organization.
-Successfully completing the process can be complicated and frustrating; as a result, it doesn't take a lot for the implementation to fail.
-Once an implementation fails, there is always enough blame to go around.
+Companies invest considerable time, effort and money when selecting and implementing a major mission critical computer system.
+Successfully completing the process can be complicated and frustrating; as a result, it doesn't take a lot for implementations to fail.
 The problem is that the business organization that undertook the implementation in the first place is stuck - stuck with the time, money and the inconvenience of not having the system they purchased.
-The company has not only left without the new system, they are back to using the systems that they originally thought sufficiently inadequate that they committed to spending the time and money for a new system.
-Successful litigation will help – but will not make them whole.
-But worse, a failed litigation only compounds the problem.
-Preparing the strategy for litigating a failed implementation takes time and thought.
-This article will take the reader through the development and implement of a litigation strategy that worked and discuss why it worked.
+The company has not only left without the new system, they are back to using the systems that they originally thought so inadequate that they committed to spending the time and money for a new system.